What is an Acceptable Use Policy?

 - Being aware that consequences will be made if the acceptable use policy is in any way violated

-- Social Media: Acceptable Use Policy sets standards on how people should use social media sites and what also should not be said about the businesses and companies.
+- Social Media: Acceptable Use Policy sets standards on how people should use social media sites and what also should not be said about businesses and companies.

-- Internet Use: Policies typically go over if an organization’s computer systems can be used only for businesses.
+- Internet Use: Policies typically go over whether an organization’s computer systems can be used only for businesses.
 They are not allowed for personal usage, such as gaming, emails, gambling, texting, or any non-related work activities.

 - Cybersecurity: An acceptable use policy shows the rules that are related to an organization’s information technology policy.
-These are rules about restricted information, access to data such as passwords, emails, public Wi-Fi services, and more.
+These are rules about restricted information, and access to data such as passwords, emails, public Wi-Fi services, and more.

-- Non-Employee users: There are policies set on how non-employees utilize company information systems and other network resources.
+- Non-Employee Users: There are policies set on how non-employees utilize company information systems and other network resources

-- Bring Your Own Device.
-Many organizations allow or require employees to use their own devices for business related purposes.
-In Bringing Your Own Devices, Acceptable Use Policies is essential for stopping security problems and misunderstandings regarding how the devices are to be used properly.
+- Bring Your Own Device: Many organizations allow or require employees to use their own devices for business-related purposes.
+When bringing your own devices, acceptable use policies are essential for stopping security problems and misunderstandings regarding how the devices are to be used properly.

-The rules of an acceptable use policy are typically created and established by an owner of a company, whether it be a website, online network, website or another type of community.
-An acceptable use policy is made in order to reduce the probability of legal action by businesses, schools, and other communities.
+The rules of an acceptable use policy are typically created and established by an owner of a company or organization, whether it be a website, online network, or another type of community.
+An acceptable use policy is implemented in order to reduce the probability of legal action by businesses, schools, and other communities.
 Because of all this, an acceptable use policy provides expectations for proper behavior.

 Connection to IT Security

-Acceptable Use Policies, as mentioned, are helpful when it comes to new members joining an organization, establishment, or network.
-Because of this, acceptable use policies discuss how important what kind of behavior is allowed and what is not regarding the usage of a company’s IT system.
-It is also important that acceptable use policies are used to protect people from becoming a bad influence.
+Acceptable use policies, as previously mentioned, are helpful when it comes to new members joining an organization, establishment, or network.
+In such cases, acceptable use policies discuss what kind of behavior is allowed and what is not regarding the usage of a company’s IT system.
+It is also important to note that acceptable use policies are used to protect people from becoming a bad influence.

 Acceptable use policies dive into many network monitoring strategies.
-One of the first strategies is scanning server logs to find if the user has been to any inappropriate or non-related work websites.
+One of the most common strategies is scanning server logs to find if the user has been to any inappropriate or non-related work websites.
 Another one is through scanning emails.
-A third one regards disk space on shared network drives.
+A third one regards checking disk space on shared network drives.
 A final one is installing filter softwares which could block other websites.

-There are many Departmental Internet Users in this policy.
-The first is full or part time employees of the Department of the Interior.
+There are many categories of departmental internet users in these policies.
+The first is full or part-time employees of the Department of the Interior.
 The second is volunteers who are authorized to use the Departmental resources to access the Internet.
 The third is Departmental contractors who are authorized to use facilities and equipment that is owned by the government.
 This policy also distinguishes between Internet access during normal working hours and those that are personal.
 As mentioned, the policy applies to Internet Access within the government facilities and all their equipment.